 Why does my home battery drain when Octopus charges my EV?

-If you have an Octopus smart tariff and a home battery, you may be losing stored solar energy every time your EV charges during the day.
-Here's exactly why it happens — and what you can do about it.
+Got an Octopus smart tariff and a home battery?
+You may be losing stored solar every time your EV charges by day.
+Here is why — and what to do.

 If you have a home battery, an EV, and an Octopus smart tariff, you may have noticed something frustrating: your battery is depleted during the day when Octopus kicks in to top up your EV outside the overnight window, or your evening battery level is lower than expected on days with daytime EV sessions.